Bagher79/10moons-driver-t503/README.md

 ## About

 Driver which provides basic functionality for 10moons T503 tablet:
+* 4 buttons on the tablet itself
+* Top button of the pen
 * Correct X and Y positioning
 * Pressure sensitivity